The Police: 2007–2008: Reunion tour

 In February 2008, the band announced that, when the tour finished, they would break up again.
 "There will be no new album, no big new tour," said Sting.
 "Once we're done with our reunion tour, that's it for The Police."
 The final show of the tour was on 7 August 2008 at Madison Square Garden in New York City.
 The band performed the opening song, "Message in a Bottle", with the brass band of the New York Metropolitan Police Corp.
 Later, they performed "Sunshine of Your Love" and "Purple Haze" as a tribute to the rock trios that preceded them: Cream and The Jimi Hendrix Experience.
 While announcing the show, the group also donated $1 million to New York Mayor Michael Bloomberg's initiative to plant one million trees in the city by 2017.

 The Police were the world's highest-earning musicians in 2008, as the tour sold 3.7 million tickets and grossed $358 million, making it the third-highest-grossing tour of all time at its conclusion.
 On 11 November 2008, the Police released Certifiable: Live in Buenos Aires, a Blu-ray, DVD and CD set of the band's two performances in Buenos Aires, Argentina on the tour (1 and 2 December 2007).
 Those sets with two DVDs also included a documentary shot by Copeland's son Jordan entitled Better Than Therapy as well as photographs of Buenos Aires taken by Andy Summers.

 Musical style

 The Police started as a punk rock band, but soon incorporated reggae, pop and new wave elements to their sound.
 In his retrospective assessment, Stephen Thomas Erlewine of AllMusic argues that the notion of the Police as a punk rock band was true only "in the loosest sense of the term".
 He states the band's "nervous, reggae-injected pop/rock was punky" and had a "punk spirit" but it "wasn't necessarily punk".
-A "power trio", the Police are also known as a new wave and post-punk band, with many songs falling in the reggae-fusion genre.
+A power trio, the Police are also known as a new wave and post-punk band, with many songs falling in the reggae-fusion genre.

+In an interview with Musician magazine for the December 1987 issue, Sting stated:

+I'm an opportunist.
+I saw this vacuum between punk, which was unschooled, and the horrible corporate rock on the other side.
+I saw this thing in the middle that was clean and simple.
+That's what "Roxanne" is; it's so simple and bare.
+It's not the energy of Never Mind the Bollocks, nor is it corporate rock.
+It's right in between them; we just took that path because it was just so clear to me.
+There was a vacuum there.
+There was all this fierce energy, and everybody was terrified of it and moved aside, and the corporate rock bands were on this height and they didn't know what was going on.
+I think the Police was the band that took it, and everybody followed us.